kzky/languages/cython/nogil/README.md

 Elapsed time (std) 0.304449698912 [s]
 ```

 In both stats, cython is faster and more stable.
-Note that the concatenation of results comming from each thread is a bottle neck. [main_multi_thread04.py](./main_multi_thread04.py) shows that if I comment the *Y = np.concatenate(Y)*.
+Note that the concatenation of results comming from each thread dominates in time. [main_multi_thread04.py](./main_multi_thread04.py) shows that if I comment the *Y = np.concatenate(Y)*.

 ### Codes
 - [multi_thread03.pyx](./multi_thread03.pyx)